Pricesmart (PSMT)

 nullAI Analysis | Feedback

-John D. Hildebrandt has served as President and Chief Operating Officer since December 2022.
-Prior to this, he was Executive Vice President and Chief Operating Officer from May 2022 to December 2022, and Executive Vice President and Acting Chief Operating Officer from March 2022 to May 2022.
-He previously held the position of Executive Vice President — Operations from February 2010 to February 2022.
+Mr. Hildebrandt has been President and Chief Operating Officer since December 2022.
+He previously held the role of Executive Vice President and Chief Operating Officer of the Company from May 2022 to December 2022, and served in various Executive Vice President and Chief Operating Officer capacities since February 2010.

 AI Analysis | Feedback